BhanuPrakash722/PUSH-BUTTON-COUNTER/README.md

 **MENTOR NAME**:  NEELA SANTHOSH

 # DESCRIPTION
 This project involves designing a microcontroller-based system using an Arduino Uno to perform two main functions: count button presses and measure temperature using a DHT11 sensor.
-The results are displayed on a 16x2 LCD screen via the I2C interface.
+The results are displayed on a serial monitor via the I2C interface.
 This system is highly versatile, combining basic input counting with real-time environmental data monitoring.